quarkslab/pyrrha/docs/contributing/dev_mapper.md

 # Add a new mapper

 ## Mapper Development
 First develop your mapper.
 We are using `numbat` to manipulate the db used by sourcetrail to store the pieces of information to show in Sourcetrail.
-Everything is explained in Numbat's Getting Started Tutorial.
-(Numbat will be open-sourced before the end of March 2024)
+Everything is explained in [Numbat's detailed tutorial](https://quarkslab.github.io/numbat/tutorial/).

 Then, add the required dependencies into `pyproject.toml`.

 ## Integration into the main program
 Once the mapper is ready, it should be integrated into `pyrrha` CLI by adding the corresponding subcommand in the `src/pyrrha_mapper/__main__.py`.
 The CLI system is handled with [click](https://click.palletsprojects.com)

 The subcommand corresponds to a function implementing the main of your mapper and some decorators to declare the subcommand name, its options and its arguments.

 The command name is declared with the following decorator.
 It automatically adds two options: `--db` to indicate the path of the db and `-d` to set the log level at `DEBUG` instead of `INFO`.